Healing Strategies for Neuroinflammation

 What can be done to improve brain health and restore function when inflammation is driving dysfunction?

-In this fast-paced and information-rich experience, each speaker will deliver a focused 10-minute talk offering both a high-level understanding of their specialty and practical, actionable strategies for supporting brain healing.
+In this fast-paced and information-rich experience, each speaker delivered a focused 10-minute talk offering both a high-level understanding of their specialty and practical, actionable strategies for supporting brain healing.

 What You’ll Learn